 Increased Visibility and Control

 Zero Trust Edge provides increased visibility and control over the organization’s security posture.
-This includes real-time monitoring, alerts, and notifications, allowing security teams to respond quickly to potential threats.
+This includes real-time monitoring, alerts, and notifications, thereby allowing security teams to respond quickly to potential threats.

 Scalability and Flexibility